submariner-io/submariner-operator/README.md

 To deploy submariner in a two Kubernetes cluster setup follow the below steps

-* Deploy Broker with Dataplane - To deploy the Submariner broker along with the data cluster run
+* Deploy Broker with Dataplane - To deploy the Submariner broker along with the dataplane on the same cluster run:
 ```
 subctl deploy-broker --kubeconfig <PATH-TO-KUBECONFIG-BROKER> --dataplane --clusterid  <CLUSTER-ID-FOR-TUNNELS>
 ```
+Note, if --dataplane (enabled by default) was set, it is not required to join this cluster, as it was already joined.
+It is only required to join the other clusters.

 * Join Clusters with Broker - To join all the other clusters with the broker cluster, run using the broker-info.subm generated in the folder from which the previous step was run.